Angles: Classification and Properties

 This means that any vertical angle will always have equal degree measurement.

-Take a look again at our previous image:
+Retake a look at our previous image:

 Sample Problem: Using the same figure above, if ∠CBE = 2x + 20 and ∠ABD = 120°.
 What is the value of x?

-Solution: We know that angles ABD and CBE are vertical angles.
+Solution: We know that angles ∠ABD and ∠CBE are vertical angles.
 Thus, they are congruent or have equal measures:

 120 = 2x + 20